The Battle of Chickamauga in the American Civil War Research Paper

 The Outcome’s Influence on the Campaign

 Considering the terrain challenges, the campaign that culminated in the military engagement at Chickamauga was cleverly planned.
 The triumph for the South at the Creek forced the Union army to retreat to its Chattanooga base.
-The confederates’ victory on September 20 – coming after the Gettysburg defeat – rejuvenated their spirit that they could still win the war24.
+The confederates’ victory on September 20 – coming after the Gettysburg defeat – rejuvenated their spirit that they could still win the war.
 However, the Southern army failed to decimate the Union forces and stop their retreat to Chattanooga.
 Its inaction would allow federal forces to reverse the results of the campaign and make the confederate victory short-lived.

 A decisive victory at the Chickamauga campaign, which essentially was a fight for Chattanooga, was important for the Southern forces; it would allow them to limit the Union’s advance to the South.
 The confederates cut the supply lines to the besieged federal troops.
 However, disagreements between Longstreet and Bragg would delay the Chattanooga engagement.
-In November 1863, General Ulysses Grant came with reinforcements and assumed the leadership of the Union divisions at Chattanooga28.
-He promoted Thomas to replace Rosecrans and lead the Cumberland army in opening up the supply lines and reversing the confederate win at Chickamauga29.
-Therefore, the outcome at the Creek (Southern Army’s victory) influenced the Chattanooga campaign – a siege that ended with the arrival of Grant.
-Consequently, the Union forces were able to defeat the confederates, control east Tennessee, and gain entry into the lower South.
+In November 1863, General Ulysses Grant came with reinforcements and assumed the leadership of the Union divisions at Chattanooga.
+He promoted Thomas to replace Rosecrans and lead the Cumberland army in opening up the supply lines and reversing the confederate win at Chickamauga.

 The Campaign’s Influence on the Course of the Civil War

 The Chickamauga campaign that led to the Chattanooga siege and the reversal of an earlier confederate win marked a turning point in the course of the Civil War.
 The South lost Chattanooga to Union control throughout the remaining stages of the war.
 Additionally, with this victory, the federals tightened their grip on Tennessee.
-Chattanooga would become the Union army’s base for Georgian invasion in the coming months30.
+Chattanooga would become the Union army’s base for Georgian invasion in the coming months.
 As such, the passageway to the Deep South was now ajar.
 Thus, the Chickamauga campaign was a critical turning point in the war.
 The South’s defeat and retreat from Chattanooga marked the death of the confederacy.
 A declining territory, massive casualties, and economic costs of invasions by the federal army would weaken the confederate’s resolve to secede.
 Thus, technically, the Civil War was won in the West through the battle of Chickamauga.

 The outcome of the Chickamauga campaign also affected the morale of the forces.
 The initial triumph at the Creek reenergized the confederate forces and made them believe that they can actually win the war.
 However, the Union’s success at Chattanooga dimmed the South’s hope of emerging victorious in the Civil War.
-For the federal troops, the results of the Chattanooga, which came in the wake of triumphs at Gettysburg and Vicksburg, rejuvenated their spirits to fight in the war31.
+For the federal troops, the results of the Chattanooga, which came in the wake of triumphs at Gettysburg and Vicksburg, rejuvenated their spirits to fight in the war.
 In contrast, the confederate defeat at this city was the death knell for secessionist calls.

 Conclusion